-Mr. Allen Whitten, Director of Student Support Services, shall be the District's Compliance Officer for complaints dealing with student discipline and Dr. Melissa Freeman shall be the District's Educational Services Coordinator.
+Mr. Allen Whitten, Director of Student Support Services, shall be the District's Compliance Officer for complaints dealing with student discipline and Dr. Melissa Freeman shall be the District's Educational

+Services Coordinator.
 Dr. Sylvia Kaufman, Assistant Superintendent of Education and Assessment Services, shall be the District's Compliance Officer for complaints dealing with school attendance, permits, and grading disputes.
-Dr. Ed Atkinson, Assistant Superintendent of Human Resources, shall be the District's Compliance Officer for complaints dealing with staff members.
+Mark Miller, Director of Human Resources or designee, shall be the District's Compliance Officer for complaints dealing with staff members.
 These individuals shall be responsible for receiving and investigating complaints after the Principal has attempted to resolve the issue.